WebberZone/top-10-fast-tracker/README.md

 3. Activate the Plugin in WP-Admin

-4. Go to **Top 10** to select / deselect this tracker under **Counter and tracker options**
+4. Go to __Top 10__ to select / deselect this tracker under **Counter and tracker options**

 ## Frequently Asked Questions

 If you're looking for support for this addon, [create an issue in the Github repository](https://github.com/WebberZone/top-10-fast-tracker/issues).
-I also provide [premium _paid_ support via email](https://webberzone.com/support/).

 ## About this repository